sjentsch/lsjDocs/Ch06/Ch06_DataHandling_1.rst

 .. ----------------------------------------------------------------------------

-Don’t worry about the ``χ² Tests`` table that is produced.
+Do not worry about the ``χ² Tests`` table that is produced.
 We are going to cover this later on in chapter :doc:`../Ch10/Ch10_ChiSquare`.
 When interpreting the contingency table remember that these are counts, so the fact that the first row and second column of numbers corresponds to a value of 2 indicates